jesswang-dev/Simple-Aggregator/DEVELOPER.md

 npm install
 ```
 #### 2. Check the program in `index.js`
 Run the command below to check the main functionality to answer the prompt and the result of a given example will show up in the console.
-More details below.//add a link
+More details below.
 ```bash
 npm start
 ```